JACOBISAAC04/vehicle-detection-yolo/README.md

 Contains input videos, and the external model file.

 ### src/
-Includes Python scripts for both image and video vehicle detection using YOLOv8.
+Includes Python scripts for video vehicle detection using YOLOv8.

 ### output/
-Stores the processed outputs — detected images, video results, and animated GIFs.
+Stores the processed outputs — video results, and animated GIFs.

 ### notebooks/
 Exploratory notebooks used for testing and development.